Chang-yup/GPS_DATA_PLOT/README.md

 4. Run it.

 If you don't want to see animation, You can see whole trajectory at first.
-Comment out the 'Animated Plot' and uncomment 'Plot'.
+Comment out the 'Animated Plot' and uncomment 'Geo Plot'.

 # Description
 Checksum will be updated.